-Tan concrete buildings separated by a wide four lane street, the sun beating down at a steady 82 degrees, and families quickly entering their next shopping destination to escape the heat, these are the sights and sounds of California’s Little India, Artesia.
+Tan concrete buildings separated by a wide four-lane street, the sun beating down at a steady 82 degrees, and families quickly entering their next shopping destination to escape the heat, these are the sights and sounds of Los Angeles’s Little India, Artesia.

-SAPNA explored Pioneer Boulevard to find the go to places to eat and find fabulous fashion.
-We found that Southern California’s “Little India”, has a quality and diverse mixture of the best of not only India, but South Asia at large.
+SAPNA explored Pioneer Boulevard to find the go-to places to eat and find fabulous fashion.
+We found that Southern California’s “Little India” has a quality and diverse mixture of the best of India and South Asia at large.

 Frontier Heritage is the place to go for the largest selection of quality salwars, saris, and lehengas.
 Their large storefront has two floors with anÂ accommodatingÂ staff. Â Owners, Ravi and Neeta Asija, have recently expanded to a new location next door, branded Raas, which sells more budget-friendly clothing at a less expensive quality.
 They also have popular store locations in India.
 Sangya Trivedi Reddy, recently married, states, “I looked through several collections in India, and ended up getting all my bridal outfits at Frontier in Delhi.”

-Though the majority of shops are owned by Indian immigrants, “Little India” is home to Pakistani and Bangladeshi store owners.
+Though Indian immigrants own the majority of shops, “Little India” is home to Pakistani and Bangladeshi store owners.

 One of the largest showrooms in the U.S., their LA location has two sprawling floors filled with some of the most unique South Asian inspired jewelry we’ve ever seen.
 The Bhindi’s are the largest manufacturers and retailers of 22kt gold and diamond jewelry in the U.S. It’s rumored that when the owner’s daughter was married, the strings of her lehenga were strung with diamonds.